-And though, of course, these things are valuable, there’s a whole different aspect of me.
+Though, of course, these things are valuable, there’s a whole different aspect of me.
 And I do not mean to be unkind and ungood, I need to show up like me, authentically, truly me.

-And when I show up like that, when I show up like me, if people like me, it’s because they like me.
+When I show up like that, when I show up like me, if people like me, it’s because they like me.